-Example 7.
+1 admissibility of the evidence.
+2 Example 9 Destauratour hiras Demodeler to remodel Destauratour's Ititahen.
+The 4 Example 8.
 Restaurateur hires Remodeler to remodel Restaurateur's kitchen.
-The transaction requires Remodeler to supply a new oven meeting detailed specifications but the services aspects of the transaction predominate.
-The oven supplied does not meet a minor aspect of those specifications (but does substantially satisfy the specifications as a whole).
-Whether Restaurateur may reject the oven (or must retain it subject to price adjustment), whether Restaurateur has a right to cover by purchasing a substitute oven, and the measure of Restaurateur's damages for the oven's nonconformity to the specifications are determined by this Article.

-Example 8.
-Restaurateur hires Remodeler to remodel Restaurateur's kitchen by a specified completion date.
-The transaction requires Remodeler to supply a new oven but the services aspects of the transaction predominate.
-Remodeler breaches by failing to complete the project by the specified date.
-The measure of Restaurateur's damages for Remodeler's breach is not determined by this Article.

-5. The rules of subsections (2) and (3) are essentially gap fillers that apply when the parties' agreement is silent on what law governs the different aspects of their transaction.
-In general, parties are free to preclude the application of this Article to the aspects of their transaction that are not about the sale of goods.

-Example 9.
-Robotics Manufacturer contracts to design, build, and sell customized robotics to Car Maker.
-The transaction includes a sale of goods, the provision of services, and a license of the software needed to operate the robotics, and is therefore a hybrid transaction.
-The parties may, in their agreement, provide that Article 2 does not govern the services aspects of the transaction or the software license.

-1. Background on the Law

-Many ordinary transactions involve a sale of goods and a sale, lease, or license of other property or the provision of services.
-The statutory text of Article 2 provides no guidance on whether or to what extent the Article applies to such a "hybrid" transaction, although by defining a "sale" as "the passing of title [to goods] from the seller to the buyer for a price," § 1-206 arguably brings hybrid transactions within the scope of Article 2.
-A similar issue can arise with respect to a lease of goods.
+The transaction requires Remodeler to supply a new oven meeting detailed 5 specifications but the services aspects of the transaction predominate.
+The oven 6 supplied does not meet a minor aspect of those specifications (but does 7 substantially satisfy the specifications as a whole).
+Whether Restaurateur may 8 reject the oven (or must retain it subject to price adjustment), whether 9 Restaurateur has a right to cover by purchasing a substitute oven, and the measure 0 of Restaurateur's damages for the oven's nonconformity to the specifications are 1 determined by this Article.
+2 determined by this ritiole.
+3 Example 9.
+Restaurateur hires Remodeler to remodel Restaurateur's kitchen by a 4 specified completion date.
+The transaction requires Remodeler to supply a new 5 oven but the services aspects of the transaction predominate.
+Remodeler breaches 6 by failing to complete the project by the specified date.
+The measure of 7 Restaurateur's damages for Remodeler's failure to timely complete the project is 8 not determined by this Article.
+9 20 5.
+The rules of subsections (2) and (3) are essentially gap fillers that apply when 21 the parties' agreement is silent on what legal rules govern the different aspects of their 22 transaction.
+In general, parties are free to preclude the application of this Article to the 23 aspects of their transaction that are not about the sale of goods.
+24 22 23 24 25 26 27 Example 10.
+Robotics Manufacturer contracts to design, build, and sell 26 customized robotics to Car Maker.
+The transaction includes a sale of goods, the provision of services, and a license of the software needed to operate the robotics, 28 and is therefore a hybrid transaction.
+The parties may, in their agreement, provide 29 that Article 2 does not govern the services aspects of the transaction or the 30 software license.
+31 32 33 34 35 Reporter's Note 1 Durlance of a Land 36 1.
+Background on the Law 37 Many andinary transactions involve a sale of goods and a sale losse, or license of other 38 39 Many ordinary transactions involve a sale of goods and a sale, lease, or license of other 10 property or the provision of services.
+The statutory text of Article 2 1 provides no guidance on whether or to what extent the Article applies to such a "hybrid" transaction, although by defining 11 a "sale" as "the passing of title [to goods] from the seller to the buyer for a price," § 1-206 arguably brings hybrid transactions within the scope of Article 2.2 A similar issue can arise with respect to a lease of goods.

+1 For simplicity, the remainder of this Note refers principally to sales of goods and to Article 2 and refers only occasionally to leases and to Article 2A.
+That decision should not be interpreted as a denigration of leases or other issues that hybrid transactions create with respect to leases.